Japan travel guide

 Japan’s seasons are similar to the UK and the temperature/weather in autumn and spring is basically the same.
 However, the summer and winter are more extreme with very hot, humid summers and cold, wet and snowy winters (extremes depending on exactly where you are).
 Late summer/early autumn is also the typhoon period so there may be storms.
 You can check for any warnings at JMA.

 If you want to travel to see the cherry blossom then the official forecast is released in early Feb and usually runs from late March to early May.
+Expect heavy crowds at the peak times, so it may be better to view the blossom at the very beginning before it is even properly blooming or at the end when is going over.

 Public wifi has improved significantly in recent years and it is now much easier to find free wifi around the country.
-However, you may wish to consider renting a 4G hotspot to carry with you for maps etc because roaming charges are extortionate.
+However, you may wish to consider renting a 4G hotspot to carry with you for maps etc because mobile roaming charges are extortionate.
 I recommend eConnect.

 English is not widely spoken in Japan so be prepared for few people to understand anything other than basics.
 This is particularly true outside of the main tourist areas.
 The main exception to this is Japan Railway (JR) staff who are usually fluent in English.